MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

 ![Screenshot of Experimental settings in Dev Home](../images/devhome-experimental-settings.png)

-## Manage your Dev Home Environments
+## Manage your Environments in Dev Home

 Each virtual environment that has been installed in Dev Home can display some key information: